Latest in Yoga Sutra

 While experiencing the near-death of his wife, Aadil Palkhivala channeled meditation to release ignorance, ego, and attachment.

 With this sutra, Patanjali teaches that yoga practice is preventive medicine for our minds—a way to keep future pain and suffering from manifesting.

 Once you begin to identify your obstacles through mindful yoga practice, you will be able to set better intentions and reset your karmic path.

 Master teacher Rodney Yee shares his interpretation of Yoga Sutra 1.2.

-Effort and non-attachment are two essential elements of yogic philosophy.
+Sutra 1.12 introduces two essential elements of yogic philosophy: effort and non-attachment.
 When practiced together, they can serve as a spiritual and practical roadmap for navigating almost every aspect of life with greater equanimity.

 Master teacher Amy Ippoliti interprets Sutra 1.3 as a way to meet your thoughts and feelings with self-assurance.

 Judith Hanson Lasater draws on the teachings of Patanjali to explain how yoga can—and should—play a role in improving our relationships.

 Judith Hanson Lasater shares inspiration from the classic yogic text, the Yoga Sutras of Patanjali, for developing a more mindful relationship with technology.

 Judith Hanson Lasater shares her thoughts on the enduring relevance of the classic text of yoga philosophy, Patanjali’s Yoga Sutra, for life in the modern world.